What children in Latin America are facing

 Who we serve

-- Abused, abandoned and neglected boys and girls and teens between 12 and 18 years of age
+- Abused, abandoned and neglected boys and girls between 12 and 18 years of age

-- Victims of commercial sexual exploitation and labor exploitation
+- Victims of commercial sexual and labor exploitation

-- Pregnant teenagers or teen moms and their babies
+- Pregnant teens and teen moms and their babies

 - Youth referred by government authorities